emmz3230/Routing-Controller-Doc/docs/More-Examples/Inject-session-object.md

 savePost(@Session() session: any, @Body() post: Post) {}
 ```

-The parameter marked with @Session decorator is required by default.
-If your action param is optional, you have to mark it as not required:
+The parameter marked with @Session decorator required by default.
+If your action parameter is optional, you have to mark it as not required:

 ```
 action(@Session("user", { required: false }) user: User) {}